TildeSecDev/Inspector/README.md

 ### 2. Build a Topology

-1. Select your project
+1. Select your project from the Projects page
-2. Navigate to "Twin Designer"
+2. Navigate to "Twin Designer" in the sidebar
+3. In the **Designer tab**:
-3. Select node type from dropdown
+   - Select device type from the modal (49 types across 6 categories)
-4. Click "Add Node" to place nodes on canvas
+   - Click "Add Node" to place nodes on canvas
-5. Drag connections between nodes
+   - Drag connections between nodes
+   - Select nodes/edges to edit properties
-6. Click "Save" to persist topology
+   - Click "Save" to persist topology

-### 3. Create a Scenario
+### 3. Create and Manage Scenarios

-1. Navigate to "Scenarios"
-2. Click "Create Scenario"
+1. In Twin Designer, click the **Scenarios tab**
+2. View pre-configured scenarios for sample projects
+3. Click "Run Simulation" on any scenario card
-3. Define traffic flows
+4. Define traffic flows, fault injections, and attack simulations
-4. Add fault injections (optional)
-5. Configure attack simulations (optional)
-6. Save scenario
+5. Scenarios are stored per-project

 ### 4. Run Simulation

-1. Navigate to "Simulation Runner"
-2. Ensure topology and scenario are selected
+1. Click the **Simulation Runner tab** in Twin Designer
+2. Select a scenario from the Scenarios tab
 3. Click "Run Simulation"
 4. View real-time event timeline
 5. Review metrics (packets, latency, policies)

 ### 5. Review Findings

-1. Navigate to "Findings"
+1. Click the **Findings tab** in Twin Designer
 2. Review findings categorized by severity:
    - Critical (red)
    - High (orange)